Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Invest in a beautiful water carafe or glass you love to use
+A water carafe or glass you enjoy using

 -